-Reporters interviewing representatives of the big-name quantum computer players, IBM, Microsoft, Intel, Google and others are only going to hear about commercial application and never about "politically incorrect applications", e.g. defeating encryption.
-Say hypothetically, a reporter were to interview a quantum computer guru from the NSA or their Russian or Chinese counterparts, you would get a different story on a time line for quantum computing defeating today's cryptography.
+Reporters interviewing representatives of the big-name quantum computer players, IBM, Microsoft, Intel, Google and others are only going to hear about new commercial application and never about "politically incorrect applications", e.g. defeating encryption.
+Say hypothetically, a reporter were to interview a quantum computer guru from the NSA or their Russian FSB or Chinese MSS counterparts, you would get a different story on a time line for quantum computing defeating today's cryptography.
 Of course, reporters are never going to get such interviews.

 To present a more accurate view of nation-state, quantum computing readiness to defeat today's cryptography in the near term, this webinar agenda is divided into five sessions.

 - Quantum Computing Technology Basics and Buzz Words Important to Understand